-School principals throughout Memphis, TN, Arkansas, and Mississippi are in the middle of a delicate balancing act when it comes to security.
+School principals throughout the Mid South are in the middle of a delicate balancing act when it comes to security.
 They need to create a welcoming, supportive open environment for student, parents, and credible community visitors who have legitimate purposes in their buildings.
 But they must also keep out individuals who potentially have dangerous intentions.
 That’s a fine line to walk, but one thing is certain today—locks and keys alone aren’t enough to keep a school’s perimeter secure against unwanted or uncontrolled visitors.

-Schools and college campuses throughout TN, AR, and MS are best served to invest in access control systems.
+Schools and college campuses throughout TN, AR, MS, and AL are best served to invest in access control systems.
 Access control systems provide schools an important layer of security by allowing or denying a person’s admittance to an area of facility through the use of access cards or biometric recognition.

 Why Schools Need Access Control Systems

 You hear it all too often on the news—an unwanted, dangerous intruder enters a school or university facility to cause harm or damage.
 It’s true that every school district faces unique challenges, but they all share a common responsibility for ensuring the safety and security of students, visitors, and faculty members.
 In order to meet this challenge, school systems should incorporate access control systems within their overall safety and security strategy.